-If the points of the underlying set $P$ are in a general position, then we can assume that all the simplices $\Delta_i$ in Theorem \ref{Theorem:Simplicial}, are $d$-dimensional; furthermore, their vertices can be perturbed in a general position with respect to one another, and with respect to the point set $P$.
+If the points of the underlying set $P$ are in a general position, it can be assumed that all the cells $\Delta_i$ in Theorem \ref{Theorem:Simplicial} are $d$-dimensional; furthermore, their vertices can be perturbed in a general position with respect to one another, and with respect to the point set $P$.